sigasi/sigasi_insights/content/manual/editor.md

 Note that [**excluded** design files](/manual/libraries#modifying-the-library-configuration) do not appear in this list.

+## Lightweight editor for large VHDL and SystemVerilog files

+Sometimes you have to deal with very large HDL files such as large concatenated library files, generated files or netlists.
+Unfortunately the Sigasi Studio VHDL and SystemVerilog editors can not cope with huge files yet.
+Large files stress the interactive compiler too much to give timely feedback.

+To allow you to edit large HDL files Sigasi Studio contains a lightweight VHDL and SystemVerilog editor that can handle all files without problems.
+This editor does not analyze your files a type time.
+It only offers syntax highlighting and the default Eclipse editing features.
+The lightweight editors will check for errors when you save your file.

+The current threshold VHDL file size that is used to switch to the lightweight editor is 1 MB.

+If you still want to edit large files using the Sigasi Studio VHDL editor, this can be done following these steps:

+* In the Project Explorer right-click the file and select **Open With > Other...**
+* In the dialog select **VHDL Editor** or **(System)Verilog Editor**.
+* A warning will show offering to open the file in read-only mode.
+Choose **No** if you want to edit the file.

 # VHDL Specific

 In addition to the powerful features of an Eclipse editor, the VHDL